justnothi/Malrodo-Virus/README.md

+# malrodo.exe or malrodo.vbs for windows use

+Hello if you are looking here and you are a windows user this hasnt released yet!
+How About while your waiting use a mac emulator to test it on mac .exe Version will be better than mac so just wait!

 # Malrodo.scpt or malrodo.app.zip for mac users

 A Virus for Mac Makes alerts And Flashing Lights warning~~~Updated wont restart your mac and WILL USE UP A LOT OF RAM